saturncloud/flatiron-curriculum/Phase3/dsc-applying-gradient-descent-lab/README.md

 ## Introduction

-In the last lesson, we derived the functions that we help us descend along our cost functions efficiently.
-Remember that this technique is not so different from what we saw with using the derivative to tell us our next step size and direction in two dimensions.
+There are functions that we help us descend along cost functions efficiently by using the derivative.

 <img src="https://raw.githubusercontent.com/learn-co-curriculum/dsc-applying-gradient-descent-lab/master/images/slopes.png" alt="RSS with changes to slope" />

-When descending along our cost curve in two dimensions, we used the slope of the tangent line at each point, to tell us how large of a step to take next.
-And with the cost curve being a function of $m$ and $b$, we had to use the gradient to determine each step.
+When descending along our cost curve in two dimensions, we use the slope of the tangent line at each point, which tells us how large of a step to take next.
+Since the cost curve is a function of $m$ and $b$, we use the gradient to determine each step.

 <img src="https://raw.githubusercontent.com/learn-co-curriculum/dsc-applying-gradient-descent-lab/master/images/new_gradientdescent.png" alt="gradient descent in 3d with absolute minimum highlighted" width="600">

-But really it's an analogous approach.
-Just like we can calculate the use derivative of a function $f(x)$ to calculate the slope at a given value of $x$ on the graph and thus our next step.
-Here, we calculated the partial derivative with respect to both variables, our slope and y-intercept, to calculate the amount to move next in either direction and thus to steer us towards our minimum.
+We can calculate the derivative of a function $f(x)$ to calculate the slope at a given value of $x$ on the graph and thus our next step.
+Here, we calculated the partial derivative with respect to both variables to find the amount to move next in either direction and thus to steer us towards our minimum.

 ## Objectives